Films A to Z

 Just like her protagonist, the director glides and swivels through the film with free, easy confidence and swaggering originality, not shying away from darker issues like violence, sexism and discrimination – yet also celebrating solidarity and resistance.

-BIOGRAFIE Caru Alves de Souza
+Caru Alves de Souza

 A director, screenwriter and producer born in São Paulo, Brazil in 1979.
 Her debut feature De menor premiered at the San Sebastian International Film Festival before going on to win Best Film at the Rio International Film Festival.
 She has directed two mid-length documentaries for the Brazilian channel TV Cultura and ten episodes of the documentary TV series Causando na rua for CINEBRASiLTV.
 The development of her second feature film Meu nome é Bagdá was supported by the Tribeca Film Institute and the Ibermedia programme.

-Caru Alves de Souza @IMDb
+Filmography Caru Alves de Souza